samsjkang/Spotify-Quicklist/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Spotify Quicklist

-A web app made to streamline the playlist editing.
+A web app made to streamline the playlist editing process.

-### Phase 1: Home Frontend (DONE)

-### Phase 2: Set up OAuth (DONE)

-### Phase 3: Client-Side Fetch API
-- Fetch user playlists using access_token query (DONE)
-- Fetch songs from each playlist (DONE)
-- Dynamically fetch songs from Spotify as user types in search bar (DONE*)

-*\*The dynamic search currently has a few bugs.
-Core functionality works but it sometimes fetches songs that do not contain the typed words (in which case, a dropdown list will not appear).
-To sure that the correct song is entered, user has to either click the right song from the dropdown list or enter the song title followed by " by {Artist Name}".*
+### Usage Instructions

+#### To add songs:
+1. Login using your Spotify credentials.
+2. Select the playlist that you want to edit (currently only works for public playlists you created).
+3. Search for songs in the search bar using key words, and watch the results dynamically render as you type.
+4. Select the song you want from the search results, and make sure the song is in the song queue.
+5. Then, click the add song button.

+#### To delete songs:
+1. Login using your Spotify credentials
+2. Select the playlist that you want to edit (currently only works for public playlists you created).
+3. The bottom of the page will contain a list of songs in the playlist.
+Click the songs you would like to remove.